KunalFarmah98/COVID-19-India-Dashboard-Information-Vaccination-Leads/README.md

 ## It is time to come forward and eradicate this pandemic from our country.
 Small efforts made to share the leads would go a long way in fighting the pandemic.

 ### Code is open sourced, open to contributions from the developer community to enhance the application further.

+## IMPORTANT NOTE:
+### This app is no longer maintained.
+### This app was made during Covid-19 Lockdown as a self project.
+### The apis used in the app have been discontinued.
+### There is no community feature in the app, login screen was made to showcase the uses of Firebase authentication and realtime database.